How to make the Best Burgers

 Flip burger patties once.

 Do not press down on a burger while it is cooking.
 Doing so will result in a dry burger.

 Do not overcook.
-Internal temperature of 165°F is best.
+An internal temperature of 165°F is best.

 If you are adding cheese to your burgers, a good time to top the patty with cheese is as soon as you remove them from the grill.
 The cheese will melt while the burger is resting.
 You can also add the cheese to the patty in the last minute of cooking.

 How you top your burger is what makes it perfect.
 There are so many ways to make a burger.